 General District Court Document Fees * All copy prices subject to change

-Copies - $.25 per page (single sided); $.50 per page (double sided); Certification - no charge.
+Copies - $1.00 per printed page for the first two pages and $.50 per page for each page over two; Certification – no charge.
 Note: A retrieval fee is charged for cases provided to the customer by fax, e-mail or U. S. Mail.
 The fee is $5 for the first 5 cases per order and $1 for each additional case.
+Payment is received via credit card or debit card only.

-The new copy fees mandated by the VFOIA Policy effective Countywide on 1/1/2018 will be:
+Copy fees mandated by the VFOIA Countywide Policy

 |Black & White||8.5 x 11||$0.13|